AdrianS942000/Cantor/README.md

 # Cantor

-## In this converter patul will convert currencies like:EUR, USD, GBP, CHF, CHF;
+## In this converter you can convert to PLN currencies such as: EUR, USD, GBP, CHF, CHF;

 ## Demo
 https://adrians942000.github.io/cantor/

 ### And now I'll show you how to do it!!

+C:\Users\frondetnd\Desktop\wideo